liftoffcli/liftoff/README.md

 **Liftoff is a CLI for creating and configuring iOS Xcode projects.**

 > 👋 We need your help!
-> We're looking for contributors and people willing to take over Liftoff maintaince.
+> We're looking for contributors and people willing to take over Liftoff maintenance.
 > If you're interested, we'd love to hear from you! 👍

 ## Installation